St Trinian's (film): Plot

 The following morning, a banker arrives at the school and serves Camilla with a foreclosure notice, as the school owes the bank in excess of £500,000 and has ignored six previous final demands.
 A subsequent meeting between Camilla and Carnaby is watched by the girls using hidden cameras, in which Carnaby confesses his distaste towards his daughter.
-Annabelle is clearly upset, despite Camilla defending her.
-Carnaby encourages Camilla to turn the school into a boutique hotel, telling her that "when this school closes down, you'll have lost everything.
-More importantly, so will I."
+Annabelle is left upset, despite Camilla defending her.
+Carnaby encourages Camilla to turn the school into a boutique hotel, which Camilla vehemently refuses.

 Kelly and Flash work with the students to devise a plan to save the school.
 They must get into the final of School Challenge, a TV quiz show held in the National Gallery in London, as a cover for stealing Vermeer's Girl With a Pearl Earring.
-Chelsea, Peaches and Chloe (the Posh Totty clique) are chosen as the School Challenge Team.
+Chelsea, Peaches and Chloe, the Posh Totty clique, are chosen as the School Challenge Team.
 By cheating in every round, they make it to the grand final.
-As the final is being filmed, Kelly, Taylor and Andrea steal the painting, with help from the Geeks, Annabelle and Camilla herself.
+During this, Annabelle integrates with her peers and is given a makeover.
+As the final is being filmed, Kelly, Taylor and Andrea plot to steal the painting, with help from the Geeks, Annabelle and Camilla herself.

+During the final against Cheltenham Ladies' College, Thwaites suspects their cheating and cuts the microphone feeding the answers.
+However, Camilla inebriates Thwaites until he's unconscious and Annabelle incapacitates Verity.
+Chelsea, with the encouragement of Miss Dickinson, delivers the winning answer.
+Camilla helps Kelly, Taylor and Andrea escape with the painting as the school celebrates their victory.
 Camilla paints an exact copy of the painting and has Flash, posing as a German art dealer, sell it to Carnaby in a black market deal.
 The school then receives a further £50,000 reward for returning the real painting to the National Gallery.
 The loans are able to be repaid and the school is saved.